Proud to Be She

 Because in the realm of culture we have an unfinished feminist revolution.
 The Core Virtues program highlights compassion, faithfulness, and mercy as March virtues.
 These are virtues for both sexes, but they have historically been most closely associated with women.
 The nineteenth century German poet Johann Wolfgang von Goethe famously held up the “eternal feminine” (ewig-weibliche) as the highest human ideal.
 “The eternal feminine draws us on high” were the words with which he closed his masterpiece Faust.
 That feminine ideal embodied such traits as beauty, truth, love, compassion, mercy and grace.
 It was embraced by American feminists Margaret Fuller and Edna Cheney.
 It’s no accident that our March Core Virtues “heroes” have been mostly “heroines” – Clara Barton, Anne Sullivan, Mother Teresa.

 Compassion, mercy, and grace are the qualities that have characterized not just significant social reformers, but also the familial pillars of our society -- good mothers.
-Even as I write that last line, I am backing away from it.
 The 1970s feminist revolution (of which I was a part) broadcast the message: motherhood and homemaking is not the whole story.
 But often the subtext was: motherhood and homemaking are for those who can’t cut it in the “real” world of commerce, enterprise, or academia.
 Motherhood is a biological accident of nature, not a worthy aspiration.
 And please don’t tell me to be meek and mild.

 The message we have not sent our daughters in the last fifty years is: